PyGMT: High-Resolution Topographic Map in Python (codes included)

 )

-To save figure to png.
-PyGMT crops the figure by default and has output figure resolution of 300 dpi for png and 720 dpi for pdf.
-There are several other output formats available as well.
+To save it, use fig.savefig.
+PyGMT crops the figure by default and exports at 300 dpi for PNG and 720 dpi for PDF, among other formats:

 fig.savefig("topo-plot.png", crop=True, dpi=300, transparent=True)